michaelmungaimaina/alx-low_level_programming/0x02-functions_nested_loops/README.md

  - A function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59
 # Task 9
+ - A function that prints the 9 times table starting from zero
+# Task 10
  -